joshbegley/nyt-latest/README.md

 `British archaeologists may have found the remains of a site where people celebrated the solstice thousands of years ago, a few miles from the famed stone circle.`\
 https://www.nytimes.com/2026/06/18/world/europe/uk-pits-stonehenge-britain-discovery.html

-**A Father Who Immigrated From the Soviet Union Tours Thomas Jefferson’s Home With His Son**\
+**Gary Shteyngart, a Russian-Born Author, Tours Thomas Jefferson’s Home With His Son**\
-`A novelist who immigrated from the Soviet Union tours Thomas Jefferson’s home with his American-born history-buff son.`\
+`I emigrated from the Soviet Union decades ago, and recently toured Thomas Jefferson’s home with my American-born history-buff son.`\
 https://www.nytimes.com/2026/06/18/travel/novelist-immigrant-thomas-jefferson-home-son.html

 **London Hospital Worker Tried to Sell Princess Catherine’s Medical Records, Reports Say**\